Lieder-Lab/liederDB/README.md

 >
 >One SELECT_STATEMENT could only contain one LIMIT_STATEMENT and one SKIP_STATEMENT, if you need some complex skip or limit statement, you can consider using SELECT_STATEMENT nesting.

+### ELEMENT_FUNCTION: count / sum / max / min / avg / first / last

+(Only for 'select' statement)

+__select <ELEMENT_FUNCTION(* / COLUMN_NAME)> from TABLE_NAME__

+* e.g.
+>
+    select <count(AppleColor)> from Apple;
+>
+    select <count(*)> from Apple;
+>
+    select <max(AppleCount), AppleColor> from Apple;
+>
+    select <AppleName, first(AppleColor)> from Apple where AppleCount > 2;

+>The 'ELEMENT_FUNCTION' are functions with only one result, and will write the result into every cell of corresponding column.
+>
+>>The 'count' function calculates the row count of the column named 'COLUMN_NAME' from the result table.
+>
+>>The 'sum' function sums the numerial value of the column named 'COLUMN_NAME' from the result table.
+>
+>>The 'max' or 'min' function returns the max or min numerial value of the column named 'COLUMN_NAME' from the result table.
+>
+>>The 'avg' function returns the average numerial value of the column named 'COLUMN_NAME' from the result table.
+>
+>>The 'first' or 'last' function returns the first or last value of the column named 'COLUMN_NAME' from the result table.
+>
+>What should be noticed is that functions 'sum / max / min / avg' only work for numerial value.
 ----

 ## Setup some features for kernel